Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

-Desk work is usually possible within one to two weeks, depending on your comfort level with throat soreness.
+After soft-tissue surgery (UPPP or tongue-base), desk work is usually possible within one to two weeks, depending on your comfort level with throat soreness.
 Light walking is fine from day one.
 Gym workouts and cardio should wait until three to four weeks.
 Avoid anything that raises blood pressure around healing throat tissue.
+Jaw advancement (MMA) takes longer, with most patients back to a normal routine at six to ten weeks.

 When Will You See Final Results?